 Is Cocobolo A Good Electric Guitar Fretboard Tonewood?

-Rosewood is by far the most popular fretboard material for electric guitar.
+Rosewood is by far the most popular fretboard material for electric guitars.
 Cocobolo is technically a rosewood, too, though harder than the typical East Indian, Brazilian and Madagascar.

 Cocobolo makes a fantastic fretboard tonewood thanks to its incredible durability and pleasant smoothness.
 Its bright, articulate tone helps with note separation and overall clarity in the electric guitar's sound.